Every dog parent should have a leash on hand, even those with young puppies who may not be ready for elaborate adventures yet.

 Sturdy chewy-proof leash with stiff PVC and stainless steel cable to block biting

 About: The Leash Links Chewproof Signature Walker is a uniquely-designed leash perfect for puppies who won’t stop biting and chewing on the lead!
-This leash actually has two components – a steel cable housed with a high-quality, non-toxic PVC cover sleeve, which then clips to the secondary component – a comfortable, biothane handle.
+This short training leash actually has two components – a steel cable housed with a high-quality, non-toxic PVC cover sleeve, which then clips to the secondary component – a comfortable, biothane handle.

 - Two-part design with primary “link” (leash) and a detachable biothane handle

 - Choose your favorite color combinations, with the option for 6 different colors